What is the Best Homeschool Maths Curriculum

 Living books can be used for homeschool maths to encourage your child to see maths in everyday life.
 Practical lessons are also very beneficial.

-My Homeschool Maths Lessons – Things I Wish I’d Known
+My Homeschool Maths Curriculum – Things I Wish I’d Known

 Math is a core topic to teach to children.
 It is easy to test as there is a clear right and wrong answer.
 Some children are geniuses and they will rip through the textbooks quickly and effortlessly.
 I’ve had one of those (but I take no credit for it as it came naturally to him).
 My others have needed much more instruction.